MJLucas/Gotta-Fetch-Em-All/README.md

 ### Overview

-The 'Gotta Fetch 'Em All' website was made to demonstrate how *data* can be fetched and used from the [PokéAPI](https://pokeapi.co) to display all currently available Pokémon.
+The 'Gotta Fetch 'Em All' website was made to demonstrate how *data* can be fetched and used from the [PokéAPI](https://pokeapi.co).

-This is my first real time using **JavaScript** and to work on a nostalgic project was fun and rewarding.
+By using the PokéAPI, the website can pull all of the basic information of each Pokémon and display them in an easy to use interface.

 ### Regions